List of Milwaukee Brewers award winners and All-Stars: All-MLB Team

-Five Brewers have been named to All-MLB Teams—two to the first team and two to the second team.
+Eight Brewers have been named to All-MLB Teams—two to the first team and four to the second team.

 Player of the Month Award

 Eight Brewers have won the Major League Baseball Player of the Month Award.
 Ryan Braun, Cecil Cooper, Prince Fielder, and Robin Yount are the only Brewers to win the award on multiple occasions.

 Pitcher of the Month Award

-Five Brewers have won the Major League Baseball Pitcher of the Month Award.
+Six Brewers have won the Major League Baseball Pitcher of the Month Award.
 Cal Eldred and CC Sabathia are the only Brewers to win the award twice.

 Rookie of the Month Award

-Six Brewers have won the Major League Baseball Rookie of the Month Award.
+Seven Brewers have won the Major League Baseball Rookie of the Month Award.
 Ryan Braun is the only Brewer to win the award twice.

 Ford C. Frick Award

 One Brewers broadcaster has won the Ford C. Frick Award.

 All-Stars

-Seventy Brewers have been selected to play in the Major League Baseball All-Star Game.
-Twenty-two have been selected on more than one occasion.
+Seventy-three Brewers have been selected to play in the Major League Baseball All-Star Game.
+Twenty-four have been selected on more than one occasion.